mongoid/mongo_session_store/README.md

 ## Previous contributors

 MongoSessionStore started as a fork of the DataMapper session store, modified to work with MongoMapper and Mongoid.
-Much thanks to all the previous
+Much thanks to all contributors:
-contributors:

 * Nicolas Mérouze
 * Chris Brickley